sensu/sensu-docs/content/sensu-go/5.18/sensuctl/reference.md

 ### Sensuctl-specific syntax

-You can use the same methods and selectors for sensuctl response filtering as for [API response filtering][28], except you'll use `--label-selector` and `--field-selector` flags instead of cURL.
+You can use the same methods, selectors, and examples for sensuctl response filtering as for [API response filtering][28], except you'll format your requests with the `--label-selector` and `--field-selector` flags instead of cURL.

 The standard sensuctl response filtering syntax is: